Privacy Notice for Generation New Era families

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 Access to personal data is strictly controlled.
 The study collects, uses, stores, deposits, shares and transfers different kinds of personal data about study members.
 The data that we will hold for the study includes:

-Information from birth and/or health records that we obtain from other organisations to invite you take part in the study
+Information from birth registration and/or health records that we obtain from other organisations to invite you take part in the study

-In Northern Ireland, we have obtained permission from the HSC Trusts to allow the HSC Business Services Organisation to use your health records to send a notification letter to a random sample of people whose babies were born in two specific months.
-This letter gives you the opportunity to opt out of the study and of your contact details being passed to Ipsos, the study’s fieldwork agency.
-We apply to the HSC Trusts to provide Ipsos with the names and up-to-date addresses of the sample who have not opted out of taking part in the study.
+In Northern Ireland, we have obtained permission from the HSC Trusts to allow the HSC Business Services Organisation to use your Encompass health records to send a notification letter to a random sample of people whose babies were selected for the study.
+This letter gives you the opportunity to opt out of the study and of your contact details being passed to the study’s fieldwork agency.
+We apply to the HSC Trusts to provide the survey agency with the names and up-to-date addresses of the people who have not opted out of taking part in the study.

 The survey agency is also provided with information about deaths and moves out of the UK so that people who have died or moved out of the country are not invited to take part.
 We do not ask your permission for this.
 We do not ask you to put yourself forward for the study before we’ve invited you to take part.
 This is because expert research sampling statisticians and study funders agree that this approach is the best way of recruiting a representative and diverse study group.